ceremoniacircle/semantic-knowledge-base/scripts/embed_docs_to_pinecone_README.md

 ---

-*Generated with Claude Code for the Ceremonia AI document embedding system*
+*Generated with Claude Code for the Semantic Knowledge Base project*